Loading

 1. What is a hard and soft landing?

-A soft landing occurs when an economy sustains a mild slowdown whereby consumer and investment spending softens, but continues to register positive or flat growth.
-In comparison, a hard landing describes a recession with a sharp contraction in spending, resulting in many workers losing their jobs and companies significantly reducing their capital investments.
+A soft landing occurs when an economy sustains a mild slowdown whereby consumer and investment spending softens, but continues to register positive or flattish growth.
+In comparison, a hard landing describes a potential recession with a sharp contraction in spending, resulting in many workers losing their jobs and companies significantly reducing their capital investments.

 2. Past hard and soft landings for the U.S. economy